JulioAPeraza/BP_SP_on_HC/README.md

 * [visualization.m](https://github.com/JulioAPeraza/BP_SP_on_HC/blob/master/fucntions/visualization.m): This function is optional, it just visualizes the activation maps obtained with the BP and the long-range correlation matrix from SP.

 ## Usage
+Enter the next statement in Command Window of Matlab:
 ```matlab
 main
 ```